kquo/tips/shell/index.md

 ## Capitalize Word In File
-Capitalize all words in a given texts file.
+Capitalize all words in a given texts file:

 ```
 sed -e "s/\b\(.\)/\u\1/g" file.txt
 ```

 ## Insert Variable In Lines
-Insert specific variable `A` in all qualifying lines of sample text file `/etc/puppet/puppet.conf`.
+Insert specific variable `A` in all qualifying lines of sample text file `/etc/puppet/puppet.conf`:

 ```
 A=myhost.mydomain.com
 sed -i "s/^[^#]*certname *= *.*$/    certname = $A/g" /etc/puppet/puppet.conf